zharry/pod-server-2019/README.md

    4) Build our server using wio, while linking to the shared binary (.so file) that was copied to the deps folder in (3) and built in (2).

 Todo:
-    - Step 4 : Get wio build working properly, with the config in the wio.yml.
     - Write our own server (tweak according to our needs).